econjobmarket/api_documentation/api/Applicant-Method.4.md

 ```
 https://backend.econjobmarket.org./api/applicants/38848
 ```
+where the number at the end of the url is an applicant id.

 As before, these urls must be used with a valid access token.

 This will produce for each applicant a json object that looks as follows"